-Ambassador Cathy Russell currently serves as Director of the Office of Presidential Personnel.
+Ambassador Cathy Russell currently serves as the Executive Director of UNICEF.
+She previously was the Director of the Office of Presidential Personnel for the Biden administration.

 Ambassador Cathy Russell served eight years at the White House and U.S. Department of State during the Obama Administration.
 In the first term, she guided the creation of the first-ever U.S. global strategy on gender-based violence while serving as Deputy Assistant to the President and Chief of Staff to Second Lady Dr. Jill Biden.
 In the second term, Ambassador Russell was appointed by President Obama as the U.S. Ambassador for Global Women’s Issues, and she led the U.S. Department of State in integrating women’s issues into U.S. foreign policy.
 In the words of President Obama, Ambassador Cathy Russell is “a longtime advocate for women, for justice, for fairness.”